sachinpandeygurh/mernStackChatApp/README.md

 ## Deployment Stack

-The application is deployed on AWS infrastructure for scalability and reliability:
+The application will deploy on AWS infrastructure for scalability and reliability:

 - AWS EC2: Elastic Compute Cloud service for hosting the application servers
 - AWS S3: Simple Storage Service for storing application files and user data

 ## Learning Outcomes

-By completing this project, you will gain valuable experience in:
+By completing this project, will gain valuable experience in:

 - Advanced React Best Practices: Learn effective folder and file structure for React projects.
 - Advanced State Management: Master state management techniques using React Context API.